2 MATERIAL ACCOUNTING POLICIES

 The Company has ascertained its operating cycle as 12 months for the purpose of current / non-current classification of assets and liabilities.
 This is based on the nature of products and the time between acquisition of assets for processing and their realisation in cash and cash equivalents.

-For better understanding of the financial performance, the Company has chosen to present Profit from Operations as an additional information in the Statement of Profit and Loss.
-Profit from Operations is derived from Profit before Exceptional Items & Tax less Other Income and adding back Finance Costs (Including Interest Cost on Employee Benefit Plans) and Corporate Social Responsibility Expense.
+For better understanding of the financial performance, the Company has chosen to present Earnings before Interest, Tax, Depreciation and amortisation [EBITDA] as an additional information.
+EBITDA is derived from Profit before Exceptional Items & Tax less Other income and adding back Finance costs (including the interest cost on employee benefits plans) and Depreciation (including impairment on property, plant and equipment) and amortisation.

-The financial statements of the Company for the period ended 31st March 2025 were approved for issue by the Board of Directors on 24th April 2025.
+The financial statements of the Company for the year ended 31st March 2026 were approved for issue by the Board of Directors on 21st April 2026.

 B FOREIGN CURRENCY TRANSACTIONS